 Explore Oswestry -south and east into Shropshire and have an outing looking for heavy metal, an angel and the Welsh Goddess of the river.
-See the Knife Angel at The British Ironworks and explore the wonderful Ironbridge Gorge Museum and maybe drift along the River Severn at Shrewsbury.
+Visit the place where the emotive Knife Angel was made at The British Ironworks and explore the wonderful Ironbridge Gorge Museum and maybe drift along the River Severn at Shrewsbury.

 The British Ironwork Centre– The British Ironwork Centre and Sculpture Park on the outskirts of Oswestry.
 This unique attraction will intrigue and amaze you.
 Their metal sculpture trail will introduce you to everything from a golden giraffe to a scary oversized scorpion.
 From the huge Spoon Gorilla to the emotive Knife Angel, there is always something new to see.
 Often the working blacksmith is here and there are many interesting events and happenings all year.